 Vipassana is basically just a series of sensory exercises that help you become aware of your body, and how it reacts to the world around you.

 Ideally, it keeps you focused on the present moment, so your mind doesn’t start to wander and worry about the future or the past.
 Goenka says our mind is like an untrained beast, and Vipassana is a tool we can use to tame it.

 Did I Just Join a Cult?

 So let’s recap.
 Here I am in a tropical compound, in what seems like the middle of nowhere.
 I’m following every word and instruction…chanting “in tongues” with a room full of sweaty fanatics (for all I know).
-All eyes fixated on our “leader” - this mysterious man in a grainy old video.
+All eyes fixated on our “leader” - a mysterious man in a grainy old video.

-Haha yes, to those who don’t know better, it really would seem like I had just joined a cult…and there I was, “drinking the kool-aid” along with everybody else.
+Haha yes, to those who don’t know better, it really would seem like I had just joined a cult…and there I was, “drinking the kool aid” along with everybody else.

 (continued below, but I'd be honored if you follow along with me)

 I think it was 6AM when the breakfast bell rang.
 We lined up for food, then sat across from each other while we ate in complete silence.
 Eye contact was a no no...and it was all quite awkward.
 We used our original seats and tables for the entire course.